wizzdev-pl/iot-starter/MicroPython/README.md

 - you have configured ssh connections with AWS (aws configure)

 ### - ThingsBoard
-Make sour your ThingsBoard server is configured.
-For more information please go to README in "ThingsBoard" direcotry [here](../ThingsBoard/README.md)
+Make sure your ThingsBoard server is configured.
+For more information please go to README in "ThingsBoard" directory [here](../ThingsBoard/README.md)

 Now we will make use of credentials we have saved in previous steps:
 - Provision device key